-The Mission of Olivewood Gardens and Learning Center is to connect and motivate students and families from diverse backgrounds through organic gardening, environmental stewardship, and nutrition education, empowering them to be healthy and active citizens.
+The Mission of Olivewood Gardens and Learning Center is to empower students and families from diverse backgrounds to be healthy and active citizens through organic gardening, environmental stewardship, and nutrition education.
 Our Vision is to reconnect students and families to the natural environment through food, education and community engagement.

 The grounds of the house were always good for gardens.
 The Walton’s took advantage of that to raise organic vegetables.
 The family turned to the garden as a source of healing when one of their family members was sick.
 Today the garden continues to grow, this time for UCSD Cancer Center Healing Food program.
 The produce is used for cooking classes for cancer patients and cancer survivors emphasizing nutritious eating and living.